open-ecosystem-collective/governance/pricing.md

 The project price is what it is.
 The revenue split is public.
 70% goes to the person doing the work.

+**Results as open reference.**
+By working with OEC, all clients agree that their anonymised results - findings, playbooks, assessment scores, and learnings - are shared within the collective on GitHub.
+No company names or confidential data are published without explicit consent.
+Every completed project enriches the collective's shared knowledge base and helps future clients and network members learn from real experience.

 ---

 *Open Ecosystem Collective · CC-BY-SA 4.0 · v1.0*